Course Outline

 • Data Loss Prevention (DLP) strategies for government agencies

-• Encryption of data at rest and in transit for government information
+• Encryption of data at rest and in transit for government systems

 • Implementing access control measures for government data